ilaibasheikh/Jamify/README.md

 # Jamify
- a clone of your fav music streaming site
+ a clone of your fav music streaming site (responsive)